willgdjones/pydantic-ai/docs/concepts/message-history.md

 result = agent.run_sync('Tell me a joke.')
 print(result.data)
+#> Did you hear about the toothpaste scandal?
+They called it Colgate.

 # all messages from the run
 print(result.all_messages())
+"""
+[
+    SystemPrompt(content='Be a helpful assistant.', role='system'),
+    UserPrompt(
+        content='Tell me a joke.',
+        timestamp=datetime.datetime(
+            2032, 1, 2, 3, 4, 5, 6, tzinfo=datetime.timezone.utc
+        ),
+        role='user',
+    ),
+    ModelTextResponse(
+        content='Did you hear about the toothpaste scandal?
+They called it Colgate.', timestamp=datetime.datetime(
+            2032, 1, 2, 3, 4, 5, 6, tzinfo=datetime.timezone.utc
+        ),
+        role='model-text-response',
+    ),
+]
+"""

 # messages excluding system prompts
 print(result.new_messages())
+"""
+[
+    UserPrompt(
+        content='Tell me a joke.',
+        timestamp=datetime.datetime(
+            2032, 1, 2, 3, 4, 5, 6, tzinfo=datetime.timezone.utc
+        ),
+        role='user',
+    ),
+    ModelTextResponse(
+        content='Did you hear about the toothpaste scandal?
+They called it Colgate.', timestamp=datetime.datetime(
+            2032, 1, 2, 3, 4, 5, 6, tzinfo=datetime.timezone.utc
+        ),
+        role='model-text-response',
+    ),
+]
+"""
 ```
 _(This example is complete, it can be run "as is")_